-DustScanAQ has experience with range of projects related to odour assessment for planning, permitting and regulatory purposes.
+DustScanAQ has experience with range of projects related to odour assessment for planning applications, permitting and regulatory purposes.
 Odour emissions have the potential to cause adverse impact on amenity.
 Individual perception to annoyance may vary greatly from person to person and if the odour is considered to be offensive, this could potentially lead to complaints.
 Local regulatory authorities are required to investigate such complaints and if an odour is proven to have occurred or to be taking place this may lead to a formal enforcement notice from the regulator.
 Typical examples of potentially odorous activities are food processing, restaurants, waste water/ sewage treatment works, intensive animal rearing, processing of animal remains, solid waste management (for example composting) and some industrial processes.

 We offer the following odour consultancy services:-